e-dant/flaregun/readme.md

           Enable virtual memory utilization % monitoring

   -f, --output-format <OUTPUT_FORMAT>
-          Some output styles are better for humans (columnar).
+          Some output styles are better for humans (columnar), others for machines

-          Others are better for machines (csv, json).
+          - columnar
+            cpu_pct  101410        systemd              1        0.00
+          - csv
+            cpu_pct,101459,systemd,1,0.00
+          - json
+            {"tool":"cpu_pct","time":"101363","task":"systemd","pid":1,"value":0.00}

           [default: columnar]
           [possible values: columnar, csv, json]

       --duration-format <DURATION_FORMAT>
-          Output format for the duration since this program's start.
-This is not the duration since the target process(es) or threads began
+          Output format for the duration since this program's start

+          This is not the duration since the target process(es) or threads began.

           [default: usecs]
           [possible values: hh-mm-ss, hh-mm-ss-mss, usecs]

       --header
-          Show a header (tool/time/task/pid/value) as the first time of output.
+          Show a header (tool/time/task/pid/value) as the first time of output

-          Has no effect when the output format (`-f, --output-format`) is json.
+          Has no effect when the output format ('-f, --output-format') is json.
           Formatted according to the output format.

       --just-header
-          Show a header and exit.
-Option `-V, --version` has precedence.
+          Show a header and exit ('-V, --version' has precedence)

-          See also `--header`.
+          See '--header' for more.

   -h, --help
           Print help (see a summary with '-h')